 Dynamics GP has a great built in security model, and it includes some nice mitigation options for those times when security just can’t get the job done by itself.
 Often, it takes creativity to build a robust security fabric.

-The mitigations options discussed here are covered in detail in the upcoming book ‘Microsoft Dynamics GP Security and Audit Field Manual’ due early fall 2017.
+The mitigation options discussed here are covered in detail in the newly released book, ‘Microsoft Dynamics GP Security and Audit Field Manual’